KNguyen37/csds351_research_project/README.md

 ### `npm install`
 Should be run in the root directory

-### Machine Learning Model
-The ML model is too large to be comitted to the GitHub repository, it will have to be downloaded from elsewhere and placed in the `backend/yelp_recommendation_model_8.pkl` path

 ## Running the Project

 There are 2 commands needed to run both the frontend and backend